Dissipative Unified Dark Fluid: Observational Constraints

+In table \ref{chi} we display the $\chi^2_{\rm min}$-values for models under consideration.
+We can see that between the three models, the DUDF model has the lower value of the $\chi^2_{\rm min}$.

 The $\chi^2$-statistics enables the determination of the best-fit parameters of a model.
-However, they are not sufficient for deciding which model is the best, especially if the models have a different number of parameters.
+Nevertheless, they are not sufficient for deciding which model is the best, especially if the models have a different number of parameters.
 Many model selection statistical methods are proposed in the context of cosmology in the literature.
 The most commonly used is the Akaike information criteria (AIC) \cite{Akke}.
-It takes into consideration the number of parameters of each model, and so it is more robust.
+It is more robust as it considers the number of parameters of each model.

 The AIC is defined for a given model as